MillionLinesOfCode/javapenalty/README.md

 # How it works

-1.Select your favourite player from a list of five players.
+1.Pick your favourite player from a list of five players.
+This is the player with which you will play this game.

 2.Select a goalkeeper from a list of five keepers.